varnishcache/varnish-cache/doc/sphinx/tutorial/vcl.rst

 In vcl_recv you can also alter the request.
 Typically you can alter the cookies and add and remove request headers.

-Note that in vcl_recv only the request object, req is availble.
+Note that in vcl_recv only the request object, req is available.

 vcl_fetch
 ~~~~~~~~~